student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Data Cleaning
+# Lab | SQL Data Cleaning and visualise in Python or Tableau

 ## Introduction

 We keep seeing a common phrase that 80% of the work of a data scientist is data cleaning.
 We have no idea whether this number is accurate but anyone working with data certainly spends lots of time and effort in collecting, cleaning and preparing the data ready for analysis.
 This is because datasets are usually messy and complex in nature.
 It is a very important skill to be able to refine and restructure datasets into a usable state in order to proceed to the data analysis stage.

-In this exercise, you will both practice the data cleaning techniques we discussed in the lesson and learn new techniques by looking up documentation and references.
+In this exercise, you will both practice the data cleaning techniques, SQL querying we discussed in the lessons this week and learn new techniques by looking up documentation and references.
 You will work on your own but remember the teaching staff is at your service whenever you encounter problems.

 ## Getting Started